huhanGitHub/guidedExplore/README.md

 I will find a slot to release a version that corresponds to the TOSEM paper after finishing my phd thesis.

+If this tool benifits your work, we hope you cite our paper.

+@article{hu2024enhancing,
+  title={Enhancing GUI Exploration Coverage of Android Apps with Deep Link-Integrated Monkey}, author={Hu, Han and Wang, Han and Dong, Ruiqi and Chen, Xiao and Chen, Chunyang}, journal={ACM Transactions on Software Engineering and Methodology}, year={2024}, publisher={ACM New York, NY}
+}

 # Guided Explore
 Step 1: install required packages in the requirement.txt